DaleOnRails/CA-Assignment-MH-kit/README.md

 So i wrapped the above loop around my menu class and the heavens themselves opened up.
 I then spent the next hour questioning how many brain cells are left in my noggin' and if my past days in MMA took more of a toll then i thought.

 # Application Build Status / Future Endeavours
 The application is 99% functional.
 All that is left to do is to code a dateTime function to the 'mood journal' & assign it to the 'mood chart' class variable.
-This will be finished one day from now on sunday the 8/9/2019.
+This will be finished as soon as i find time.

 This is so that i am able to collect real statistics from the 'mood journal' feature rather then the manually inputted 'dummy data' i have used to create the 'mood chart' which i have done purely for presentational purposes.